This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 (Google Chrome Browser – Clear Browsing Data)

-If you need help with the above, see the tutorials in the module below:
+If you need help with the above, refer to the tutorials in this module:

 See if this solves the issue when you go back to using WordPress.
 If you continue to encounter the ‘Are you sure you want to do this?’ error after clearing your browsing data, then proceed to the method below.